 Where to Stay in Inverness

-We have stayed at a number of properties on various trips to Inverness, including hotels, a Scottish mansion, B&B’s, and apartment rentals, and have generally been impressed by the variety and quality of accommodation on offer.
+As the largest city in the Scottish Highlands, Inverness has a wide variety of accommodation across a range of budgets.
+We’ve stayed at a number of properties on various trips, including hotels, a Scottish mansion, B&Bs, and apartment rentals, and have generally been impressed by the variety and quality on offer.

-We usually use and recommend Booking.com for accommodation when travelling in the UK, we find they have the best choice of properties, from hotels to apartments, and it’s easy to filter by what you want.
+We usually use and recommend Booking.com for accommodation when travelling in the UK.
+We find they have the best choice of properties, from hotels to apartments, and it’s easy to filter by what you want.
 See all their listings for Inverness here.

 Further Reading